eConsent Initiative

 2022 - September

-+100 participants of +70 different organizations joined the kickoff meeting on 22 September where the overall design, deliverables, workstreams and roadmap were presented for their input.
++100 participants of +70 different organizations joined the kick-off meeting on 22 September where the overall design, deliverables, workstreams and roadmap were presented for their input.
+Representatives were from Pharmaceutical companies, Vendors, Academic Institutes, Patients, Sites, Ethics Committees and Health Authorities.
 Excellent feedback was received and workstream nominations were initiated.

 Conferences, Webinars, Interviews